Hip Resurfacing ArthroplastySkip to the navigation

 Primary Medical Reviewer Anne C. Poinier, MD - Internal Medicine

-Specialist Medical Reviewer Jeffrey N. Katz, MD, MPH - Rheumatology
+Specialist Medical Reviewer Jeffrey N. Katz, MD - Rheumatology

 To learn more about Healthwise, visit Healthwise.org.